mui/mui-x/README.md

 - **API** for the advanced users that needs to manipulate the component, outside the react component props.
 Great for real-time updates and streaming applications.
 - **Theming** to make it your own.

-Of course, we have more on the pipeline, check our roadmap here for more info.

 ## Licenses

-It comes in 2 versions.

 - DataGrid. **MIT** license as part of our core package
 - XGrid. **Commercial** License as part of our X package.
 More here